 The following functionality requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.

 C99 defines these functions as follows:

 void feclearexcept(int excepts);